Chapter Four: The Player Turn

 always be fast enough to respond in time.

 In some cases, a minifig will have plenty of time to make his Response Action.
-If an enemy's running across an open field with a knife while you're swinging a polearm, or if he's running across an open field with a polearm while you're aiming a pistol, or if he's running across an open field with a pistol while you're hiding in an underground bunker with a hand on the magma release lever, you are going to have plenty of time to act before he gets close enough to do anything about it.
-As a rule of thumb, if an enemy is already within range of your Response Action and has to move an inch or more before taking his own Action, you will automatically be able to act first during that inch.
+If an enemy's running across an open field with a knife while the minifig's swinging a polearm, or if the enemy is running across an open field with a polearm while the minifig's aiming a pistol, or if the enemy's running across an open field with a pistol while the minifig's hiding in an underground bunker with a hand on the magma release lever, the minifig is going to have plenty of time to act before the enemy gets close enough to do anything about it.
+As a rule of thumb, if a target is already within range of a minifig's Response Action when the target still has to move at least a full inch before taking its own Action, the minifig will automatically be able to act first during that inch.

 Example: Two gunfighters meet outside the saloon for a duel at high noon.
 They eye each other warily, each prepared to draw and fire the moment their opponent so much as twitches.

 On Hairtrigger Wayne's turn, he decides he's going to fire first, and declares his attack on Shoot-Em-in-the-Back Shaun.
 Shaun declares a similar attack on Wayne as a Response Action.
-Both players roll their Skill of 1d6 against their pistols' Use rating of 3.
+The minifigs fire simultaneously, and both players roll their d6 Skill dice against their pistols' Use ratings of 3.
 No doubt due to heavy drinking, Wayne rolls a 2 and Shaun rolls a 1; both miss their shots.

 Bailing